JayanthiGangiredla/BoNTax/README.md

 # ClostBoNTax
-a curated genome-based framework for taxonomic classification and characterization of Clostridium botulinum Group I and Clostridium sporogenes
+a curated genome-based framework for taxonomic classification and characterization of Clostridium botulinum Group I and Clostridium sporogenes.
-This is a [Galaxy](https://galaxyproject.org/) formatted workflow.
+* This is a [Galaxy](https://galaxyproject.org/) formatted workflow.
 # Workflow Overview
 * Quality control and trimming with FastQC and fastp
 * Genome assembly with SKESA